alexandercoulter/fastfrechet/paper.md

 # Statement of Need

-For Fréchet regression, two publicly available software packages exist which implement Fréchet regression in 2-Wasserstein space.
-The R package `WRI` has several practical limitations: it requires strictly monotone empirical quantile functions (or, strictly positive empirical densities), which is unnecessary in this setting; it sets a seemingly arbitrary minimum threshold of 25 observations per empirical response; and the user cannot specify box constraints for bounded distribution support, so fitted responses can violate known bounds even when observed responses do not.
-By contrast, the R package `frechet` largely does not have these limitations, however its solver still does not reliably obey box constraints and is relatively slow.
-The R package `fastfrechet` does not have the practical limitations of `WRI`, while it obtains more accurate solutions in a fraction the time compared to `frechet`.

-For variable selection, the coordinate descent algorithm is available as part of the supplementary material to @tucker_variable_2023.
-However, this implementation is not readily accessible through a repository, nor in package structure.
-Part of the variable selection problem is solving a weighted version of the associated Fréchet regression problem, but neither `WRI` nor `frechet` is amenable to specifying these weights.
-To our knowledge, there is no existing package which implements the variable selection procedure of
-@tucker_variable_2023, either fully or partially.
-The R package `fastfrechet` provides ready implementation of the variable selection method through a fast, robust gradient descent algorithm, and allows the user to optionally specify the weighting structure for Fréchet regression in the variable selection framework.
+No software package currently supports variable selection for 2-Wasserstein Fréchet regression, and until @coulter_fast_2024, existing algorithms are too slow for practical use.
+Additionally, while to our knowledge there are two packages which implement Fréchet regression in 2-Wasserstein space—the R package `WRI`, and the R package `frechet`—these packages are computationally inefficient and limited in scope.
+For instance, `WRI` does not support user-specified box constraints for the support of underlying distributions, and requires strictly monotone quantile function inputs (or, equivalently, strictly positive density inputs). `frechet` allows more flexible user specifications, but its Fréchet regression solver is slow and does not satisfy constraints to satisfactory accuracy.

+`fastfrechet` bridges these gaps by providing a fast and scalable package-ready implementation of variable selection for 2-Wasserstein Fréchet regression.
+It implements a customized dual active-set solver based on @arnstrom_dual_2022 to solve the Fréchet regression problem, which overcomes the computational and user specification limitations of existing packages. `fastfrechet` also includes new resampling tools—cross-validation as discussed in @tucker_variable_2023, and stability selection as discussed in @coulter_fast_2024—to supplement automatic variable selection.

 # Performance Comparisons